Answer:

 HDMI 2.1 Supported Resolutions & Refresh Rates

-For 8K at 60Hz and onwards, you will need new Ultra High-Speed HDMI cables with up to 48Gbps.
-Both the new cable and HDMI 2.1 standards will be backward compatible with their previous models.
+For 8K at 60Hz and onwards, you will need Ultra High-Speed HDMI cables with up to 48Gbps.
+Both the cable and HDMI 2.1 standards will be backward compatible with their previous models.

-For everything over 8K at 60Hz, HDMI 2.1 will be using DSC (Display Stream Compression), which is an effective form of data rate compression without any impact on the image quality.
+For everything over 8K at 60Hz, HDMI 2.1 uses DSC (Display Stream Compression), which is an effective form of data rate compression without any impact on the image quality.
 It increases latency, but the added delay is imperceptible (below 1ms).

 HDMI 2.1 Features